 \subsubsection{VISUAL PRE-PROCESSING}

 Image pre-processing represents the fundamental processing of pictures.
-It aims to modify the image data by removing unwanted distortions or enhancing particular visual properties that are important for further processing and analysis.
-Some of the most often used pre-processing operations, namely, pixel brightness transformation (PBT)/brightness correction, geometric transformations, image filtering and segmentation and Fourier transform and image restoration, are discussed as follows.
+It aims to modify the image data by removing unwanted distortions or enhancing particular important visual properties for further processing and analysis.
+Some of the most often used pre-processing operations, namely, pixel brightness transformation (PBT)/brightness correction, geometric transformations, image filtering and segmentation, Fourier transform and image restoration, are discussed as follows.